anhtranguyen-github/DONQ/README.md

 ### Prerequisites

 - Docker and Docker Compose
-- If using OpenAI: An OpenAI API key
+- If using OpenAI or Anthropic: An API key
 - ~10GB disk space for Docker images and volumes

 ### Quick Start